-From contemporary kitchens to cosy lounges, your enjoyment of the space hinges on your ability to create the right ambiance.
-From pendant lights to cosy furnishings at the dining table, adding the softer touches to your interior design can help to create a room with character, atmosphere and a mood.
+From contemporary kitchens to cozy lounges, your enjoyment of the space hinges on your ability to create the right ambiance.
+From pendant lights to cozy furnishings at the dining table, adding the softer touches to your interior design can help to create a room with character, atmosphere and a mood.

 A splash of colour

 Feelings have long been associated with colours, and as such, they can influence our mood.
 That’s why it’s so important to choose the right colour for space.

 First, consider the size of your room.
 If your kitchen is small, you’ll want the space to be bright and airy so you might opt for predominately lighter shades for the walls or cabinetry.
 That way, cooking need not be a dark and isolating experience.
 A restricted pale palette also makes for a sleek aesthetic that can be personalized with splashes of colour and will have you staying on-trend for 2018.
 Ideal Home has aptly named this the ‘Unicorn-inspired’ trend featuring pale blues and pinks, personalized with glinting bronze and metal.

 Because of their larger size, bigger, open-plan kitchens work well with darker colours that don’t impact on how large they feel.
 Dark blue cabinets, as House Beautiful has predicted, are set to be the most popular colour choice this year for modern kitchens.
 The second thing you’ll need to consider is the lighting in each room, so, consider where and how natural light may shine.
 The personal palette will vary from client to client and it is important for kitchen designers and interior designers alike to use their expertise to help their clients make informed choices about colour schemes.
 The option of hand-painted cabinetry allows you to experiment with changing trends but also gives you an authentic texture on the wood that you simply can’t achieve with a spray-paint finish.